 Here’s What To Do About It

 One of the best ways to make dry, irritated eyes feel refreshed is with a warm compress.
 A warm compress will open the oil glands and soften oil blockages, allowing oil to flow into the tears.
 Wet a clean washcloth or place it in a microwave for 20 seconds.
 Touch it to your wrist to make sure it’s not too hot, then place the compress on your closed eyelids for a few minutes while tilting your head back or reclining.
 When the compress cools, reheat and repeat.

 Compresses slow the evaporation of tears.
 Their warm moisture provides relief by stabilizing the eyes’ tear film and improving the meibomian glands’ production of oil.
 With your eyes now hydrated and lubricated, they can also expel bacteria more efficiently.

 Certain prescription eye drops also address dry eye, and steroids can provide relief.
 Others provide additional lubrication.
-Please consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, who can recommend or prescribe the best drops for your eyes.
+Please consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, who can recommend or prescribe the best drops for your eyes.

 Other home remedies include:

 - A humidifier to increase moisture in the air and decrease evaporation of your tears

 - Wearing sunglasses to deflect ultraviolet rays and wind that dry the eyes